 Standby systems should be checked periodically to ensure that they function properly.
-Heater operation dries out any | moisture accumulated in the charcoal from humidity in the ambient air.
 The makeup air filter unit includes heaters.
-Therefore, the subsystem must be initiated from the control room and operated for $\geq 10$ continuous hours with the heaters energized.
-The recirculation subsystem filters do not contain heaters and need only be operated for $\geq 15$ minutes to demonstrate the function of the system.
+Operation with the heaters on for \geq 15 continuous minutes demonstrates OPERABILITY of the system.
+Periodic operation ensures that heater failure, blockage, fan or motor failure, or excessive vibration can be detected for corrective action.
+The recirculation subsystem filters do not contain heaters and need only be operated for \geq 15 minutes to demonstrate the function of the system.
 For purposes of satisfying this SR, the recirculation subsystem may be run concurrently with the makeup subsystem.
 The Surveillance Frequency is controlled under the Surveillance Frequency Control Program.